 Text analysis in multiple languages

-A big part of taking action to improve the experience of customers and employees is the task of listening to the vast universe of unstructured feedback that exists in the form or survey responses, call center conversations, emails, social media, and many more channels.
+A big part of taking action to improve the experience of customers and employees is the task of listening to the vast universe of unstructured feedback that exists in the form or survey responses, call centre conversations, emails, social media, and many more channels.

-Big global companies have the added challenge of having to systematically listen, analyze, and report on feedback in multiple languages.
+Big global companies have the added challenge of having to systematically listen, analyse, and report on feedback in multiple languages.
 Indeed, some of the biggest companies need to do this across millions of verbatim responses in 20 or more different languages.